minimos11/DesktopPrograms/README.md

 # Welcome to the Desktop programs github repository
 Here you can add your own custom programs to the [minimos11 Desktop](http://minimos11.net/code/Desktop/) also accesable with code `Desktop`.

-Note: This feature will be available in the next version of the minimos11 website.
-May release on 16th or 17th.

 ## Documentation

 ### How to create a program.